brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ADAdmin-Tools/README.md

 48. **Synchronize-ADComputerTime.ps1**: Ensures accurate workstation time settings across different time zones, utilizing a GUI for easy adjustments.

-49. **Synchronize-All-ForestDCs.ps1**: Automates the synchronization of all Domain Controllers (DCs) within an Active Directory forest across multiple sites, ensuring consistency and up-to-date replication.
+49. **Synchronize-All-ForestDCs.ps1**: Automates the synchronization of all Domain Controllers (DCs) within an Active Directory forest across multiple sites, ensuring consistency and up-to-date replication, and retrieves the replication summary.

 50. **Uninstall-SelectedApp.ps1**: Offers a GUI to streamline the uninstallation process of applications, improving administrative efficiency.